jscarton/go-emoji-calculator/Readme.md

 # Go Emoji Calculator

-This code implements a calculator able to parse expressions containing  Emoji unicode characters like :100: :keycap_ten: :plus: or :8ball:
+This code implements a calculator able to parse expressions containing  Emoji unicode characters like :100: :keycap_ten: :heavy_plus_sign: or :8ball:

 the `/parser` package was generated using [ANTLR4](https://github.com/antlr/antlr4).